 Perhaps the best resource is a page How to compute planetary positions written by Paul Schlyter.
 It has a lot of good and practical information.
 He has also another page Computing planetary positions - a tutorial with worked examples that has similar information.
 Those pages have all required information on orbital elements, coordinate transformations and such.

-Moon phase shown in Astro Mosaic is based on own calculations so it may not be exactly correct.
-It was very difficult to find a good example on that so Astro Mosaic just calculates angle between sun and moon as seen from earth.
+Moon phase shown in Astro Mosaic is based on it's own calculations so it may not be exactly correct.
+It was very difficult to find a good example on that so Astro Mosaic just calculates the angle between sun and moon as seen from earth.
 That angle is then used to calculate moon phase.

 When the moon and sun are on the same side angle is zero degrees and moon phase is 0%, when they are on opposite sides the moon phase is 100% and when angle is 90 degrees phase is 50%.
 And other vales are between those.

 Astro Mosaic can optionally show a Wiki page of the target.
 Wikipedia has an API that can be used to find a page id based on a search text.
 A surprisingly large number of Messier, NGC and IC targets has its own page at Wikipedia.
 If a page id is found then a mobile version of that page is shown in an own frame.